Sledmine/bluestreak/README.md

 docs page.

 # Want to contribute?
-If you have a script that you would like to contribute, please submit a pull request.
+If you have a fix or feature that you would like to contribute, please submit a pull request.

 Want to learn about MaxScript?
 Check out the [Learning MaxScript](https://help.autodesk.com/view/MAXDEV/2022/ENU/?guid=GUID-4C14F474-CD23-4001-93DF-0F0F9A6025C7) docs.